coder/coder/docs/admin/configure.md

 ### Tunnel

-If an access URL is not specified, Coder will create a publicly accessible URL to reverse proxy your deployment for simple setup.
+If an access URL is not specified, Coder will create a publicly accessible URL to reverse proxy your deployment for standard setup.

 ## Address